 You may find more inspiration in this Vintage Wall Decor with Retro Chair Collection Ideas post.

-Trends Through the Years
+Yellowware Styles and Design Trends Through the Decades

 Like all great vintage finds, yellowware has had its moments in the spotlight—and its price tags have fluctuated right along with the trends.